khrnrn/SSRF-Safe-Route-Mapper/README.md

 # SSRF-Safe-Route-Mapper
 Web Security Project

-Final Submission should include these in our GitHUb:
+Final Submission should include these in our GitHub:
 - Codes
 - Binaries
 - readme.txt